Abstract

 Achieving balance in tendon repair is essential for restoring optimal function after tendon injuries, particularly in the hand and upper limb.
 We review and discuss key steps of ‘balanced’ flexor and extensor tendon repair and rehabilitation.

-Flexor tendon repair:
+Flexor and extensor tendon repair:

-In contaminated wounds, delayed repair avoids the risk of infection.
+In contaminated wounds, delayed repair decreases the risk of infection.
 Primary repairs are possible 1–2 weeks after injury, and even very late repairs can succeed if strong multi-strand core sutures are used and tension is carefully balanced.
 Repair tension should be sufficient to ensure that tendon ends are in close contact with slight bulkiness at the repair site to ensure a solid repair that allows early active digital motion.
 Extensor tendon injuries proximal to the fingers also require balance between protection and movement.

-Immobilization risks stiffness, while early relative motion splinting with strong repairs allows safer functional use or early active motion exercise.
-Pain-guided active mobilization and patient education further help maintain glide without rupture.
+After flexor tendon repair, partial range early active flexion exercise is critical to maintain glide without rupture.
+After extensor tendon repair in the hand, relative motion splinting with strong repairs allows safer functional use or early active motion exercise.
+Patient education further help maintain glide without rupture.

 Conclusion: